algattik/terraform-azure-pipelines-starter/README.md

 The Terraform state is managed in a Azure Storage backend.
 Note that this backend contains secrets in cleartext.

+## Secrets management

+### Generate secrets with Terraform

+To demonstrate one approach to secrets management, the Terraform configuration generates a random password (per stage) for the SQL Server 1 instance, stored in Terraform state.
+You can adapt this to suit your lifecycle.

+### Manage secrets with Azure DevOps

+You might want to read credentials from an externally managed Key Vault or inject them via pipeline variables.
+This approach is demonstrated by defining a password for the SQL Server 2 instance and passing it to Terraform via an environment variable.

 ## Getting started